RemDelaporteMathurin/FESTIM-SurfaceKinetics-Validation/README.md

 ## How to use

-Jupyter books in the folder can be inspected online with Binder: https://mybinder.org/v2/gh/KulaginVladimir/FESTIM-SurfaceKinetics-Validation/HEAD
+Jupyter books in folders can be inspected online with Binder: https://mybinder.org/v2/gh/KulaginVladimir/FESTIM-SurfaceKinetics-Validation/HEAD

 For a local use, clone this repository to your local machine.